You dont have javascript enabled! Please enable it!

 Things To Beware For J-Beauty Refills

-There are a number of things users need to beware of when using Japanese cosmetic refills.
+There are several things users need to be aware of when using Japanese cosmetic refills.

-Refills are made to go in original source packaging only.
+Refills are made to go in source packaging only.

 No washing (unless otherwise stated).

-Many Japanese instructions printed on refill pouches state that original source packagingย should not be washed before refilling to avoid contamination.
+Many Japanese instructions printed on refill pouches state that source packaging should not be washed before refilling to avoid contamination.
 A lot of bottles have a small opening that makes drying in a humid climate difficult.
 Some also have nooks and crannies that will easily trap water.
-In order to avoid users unknowingly contaminating products with water, many Japanese refills instruct that original source packaging should not be washed before refilling.
+To avoid users unknowingly contaminating products with water, many Japanese refills instruct that source packaging should not be washed before refilling.

-Pay close attention to Period After Opening (PAO).
+Pay close attention to the Period After Opening (PAO).

-The PAO (period after open) is more important than ever with refills that require decanting.ย Every drop of the product is inevitably exposed to light, air, and humidity during refilling,ย which will shorten its life span.
+The PAO is more important than ever with refills that require decanting.
+Every drop of the product is inevitably exposed to light, air, and humidity during refilling, which will shorten its life span.

 Generally speaking, refill pouches and bottles should only be used for cosmetic products that you will finish quickly.